zong006/data_pipeline2/Readme.md

 # Sales Data Streaming and ETL Pipeline

 This project implements a real-time data pipeline for streaming sales data from a producer to Kafka, processing it with Spark Streaming, and persisting it to PostgreSQL.
-This project builds on the streaming pipeline set-up in `https://github.com/zong006/data_pipeline`, by adding a component for scheduled batch processing using Aiflow that aggregates and processes the sales data, finally persisting it to PostgreSQL.
+This project builds on the streaming pipeline set-up in [this GitHub repository](https://github.com/zong006/data_pipeline), by adding a component for scheduled batch processing using Airflow that aggregates and processes the sales data, finally persisting it to PostgreSQL.

 ## Components